jmarquesh/jmarquesh.github.io/_posts/2020-02-15-Generating-an-API-client-with-NSwag-Studio.md

 - **Generate contracts output:** Check this to get the contracts generated in a separated file.

-- **Contracts namespace:-- Use this to specify the namespace that your contracts should use.
+- **Contracts namespace:** Use this to specify the namespace that your contracts should use.

 - **Use the base URL for the request:** This is checked by default, but we unchecked it because we want to set the base URL in the Startup file of our app (more on that below)